parsaeisa/Go_practice/Notes/Techniques.md

 method(param1, param2, DeliverALL(), DeliverNew())
 ```

-Also there is something that you have to in the method.
+Also there is something that you have to do in the method.
 You should create a new instance of `Opts` object, then apply each of Opt methods on them.

 At last you use that created Opts object's properties for your logic.
 ```go